baharf0/PupilDetection/README.md

 # PupilDetection
-pupil detection on BioID dataset
+pupil detection on BioID dataset with CNN